-The following flowcharts depict the process for determining (1) if a setting is presumed not to be home and community-based and (2) whether the state will apply for "heightened scrutiny" for the settings that appear not to fit the definition.
-The flowcharts are based on the surveys sent to beneficiaries, providers, and health plans.
-Each of the flowchart's tiers correlates to questions from the surveys.
+The attached flowcharts depicts the process for determining (1) if a setting fits the home and community-based definition and (2) whether MDHHS will apply for "heightened scrutiny" for the settings that are presumed not to be home and community-based.
+The flowchart is based on the assessment tools sent to beneficiaries, providers, and health plans.
+The "tiers" in the MI Choice and Habilitation Supports Waivers flowcharts (charts 1 and 2) correlate with questions from the surveys.
+The "heightened scrutiny" flowcharts (charts 3 and 4) are based on guidance issued by CMS.